Skip to main content Skip to navigation

 Remove Fire Blight Cankers Now to Reduce Risk this Year

 Fire blight cankers left in the orchard are the source for new spring infections.
-Make one more pass in your orchard to remove holdover cankers and reduce your risk.
+Remove cankers to reduce your fire blight pressure.

 Where does Fire Blight come from?